-This Policy Statement is made pursuant to section 54 (1) of the Modern Slavery Act 215 and constitutes as Arun Estates Agencies Slavery and Human Trafficking Policy/Statement for the current financial year ending 30th September 2016.
+This Policy Statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes as Arun Estate Agencies Ltd Slavery and Human Trafficking Policy/Statement for the current financial year ending 30th September 2017.

 Organisation Structure and Business

-Arun Estates Agencies Limited, is a large, independent estate agency in the South of England.
-Established since 1991 our wealth of experience and excellent range of supporting services include residential estate agency & lettings, the arrangement of mortgages & insurance products, land and new homes, surveying, and conveyancing via third party providers to provide the complete property service.
+Arun Estate Agencies Limited, is a large, independent estate agency in the South of England.
+Established since 1991 our wealth of experience and excellent range of supporting services include residential estate agency & lettings, the arrangement of mortgages & insurance products, land and new homes and conveyancing via third party providers to provide the complete property service.
 We have 115 estate agency branches operating under different trading brands; Ward & Partners, Cubitt & West, Douglas Allen, Pittis & Rooney & Co.
-Supporting services are provided by our trading brands; Mortgage Matters Direct, Home in One Financial Services Ltd and Anderson & Associates Chartered Surveyors.
+Supporting services are provided by our trading brands; Mortgage Matters Direct and Home in One Financial Services Ltd.

 Policy Statement - Our Ethos on Slavery and Human Trafficking

 Arun Estate Agencies Limited is committed to combatting Slavery and Human Trafficking and takes responsibility for ensuring that its working practices comply with the Modern Slavery Act 2015.
 This Policy Statement reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure Slavery and Human Trafficking is not taking place anywhere within our Company or supply chain.